Chambers of The Rt Hon Sir Tony Baldry, 1 Essex Court, Temple, London EC4Y 9AR (www.1ec.co.uk), and Averose Chancery Chambers in Leicestershire.

 Alternatively, to enquire about instructing me directly please send an email to firstname.lastname@example.org.

 I am a registered Public Access practitioner who can be instructed directly by members of the public (including executors and trustees) without the involvement of a solicitor, and specialise in will, trust, and inheritance disputes.
+I am also developing Court of Protection work as a complimentary niche practice area.

 On 19 February 2016 my Practising Certificate was extended by the Bar Standards Board to authorise me to conduct litigation.
 In an appropriate case, this permits me to carry out day to day case management activities (including the issue of a Claim Form in any court in England and Wales) which are reserved to Solicitors, and in effect, to offer a one stop shop litigation and advocacy service to members of the public, from evaluation of the merits, evidence, and remedies, through to trial or settlement of the claim.